As Adopted February 9, 2010.

 Section 5.06 Vacancies: Vacancies existing by reason of resignation, death, incapacity or removal before the expiration of a term may be filled by the Board for the remainder of the unexpired term.

-Section 5.07 Chief Executive Officer: The Board of Directors shall hire the Chief Executive Officer of the Corporation.
-Unless a contract, these bylaws, or a law provide otherwise, the Board may remove such chief executive officer at any time with or without cause at a meeting called for that purpose.
-The Chief Executive Officer shall have general and active management of the programs and affairs of the Corporation and shall see that all orders and resolutions of the Board are carried into effect.
-The Chief Executive Officer shall perform such other duties and have such other authority and powers as the Board of Directors may from time to time prescribe.
+Section 5.07 Chief Executive Officer: The Board of Directors shall hire the Chief Executive Officer (CEO) of the Corporation.
+Unless a contract, these bylaws, or a law provide otherwise, the Board may remove such CEO at any time with or without cause at a meeting called for that purpose.
+The CEO shall have general and active management of the programs and affairs of the Corporation and shall see that all orders and resolutions of the Board are carried into effect.
+The CEO shall perform such other duties and have such other authority and powers as the Board of Directors may from time to time prescribe.

 Section 6.01 Definitions: “Matter” shall mean any actual or threatened civil, criminal, or administrative action, arbitration proceeding, claim, suit, proceeding, or appeals therefrom, or any criminal, administrative, or congressional (or other body’s) investigation, hearing, or other proceeding.